Camp Details & FAQs

 What does a typical day at GRRR look like?

 Most days, we start with a camp assembly to prepare campers for the day.
 After that, campers will go to small group instrument instruction.
 During instrument instruction, campers will learn different cover songs.
 A longer band rehearsal is next where campers will work together to create their own songs.
-Lunch is next.
-After lunch, campers will go to art class to design their own band logo and create posters, buttons and screen printed t-shirts with the logo.
-Campers will then go to a workshop that's topic could include media literacy, women's history in music, gender & identity, self-defense, and/or activism.
-Campers will then have another hour of band rehearsal and will finish off the day with a guest performance of a local band.
+Next, campers have a lunch break followed by a guest performance of a local band.
+After, campers will go to art class to design their own band logo and create posters, buttons and screen printed t-shirts with the logo.
+Campers will then go to a workshop that's topic could include media literacy, women's history in music, gender & identity, anti-oppression training, self-defense, and/or activism.
+Campers will then have another hour of band rehearsal and will finish off the day with a closing assembly.

 Besides music, what else do you teach at GRRR?

 We want to empower the campers that come to GRRR.
 Because of this, we believe it is important to provide more then a musical education.
-In addition to music workshops (such as songwriting & women's history in music), we present workshops on topics such as gender, anti-bullying, how women are represented in media (movies, music, news, TV, etc), and activism.
+In addition to music workshops (such as songwriting & music history), we present workshops on topics such as gender identity, anti-oppression training, anti-bullying, self-care, representation in media (movies, music, news, TV, etc), and activism.
 Workshops are always presented at an age appropriate level (younger campers will be split from older campers) and are very student led.
 We give the campers a safe space to critically think about new ideas and discuss their ideas.

 How do the campers get to the showcase venue?

-From our Minneapolis location, we will be taking a bus and from our St Paul location, we will be walking (it's only a few blocks away!).
+We will be taking a bus!
 Parents/Guardians will pick up your camper from the showcase venue, AFTER the shows are over on Friday.

 What is the difference between the regular session of GRRR and the teen session?